 Muscle loss

+You're already losing muscle naturally with declining oestrogen.
+Adding a medication that suppresses appetite can accelerate this if protein intake drops.
 Resistance training and 1.2–1.6g protein per kg body weight daily are essential, not optional.

 Bone density